 So Talisman is currently ‘an only child’ while I find him a new friend and we are both enjoying a calm, peaceful environment.
 The next incumbent will be the fifth and final!
 At least Talisman hasn’t been bored in the last 7 or 8 months and probably thinks I have arranged a line-up of friends just for his amusement!

 Pics: The canter track ready for fitness training; cats in the shade; Bryngwyn in the wilderness and making an unscheduled entrance into the house; Talisman and Noble; Talisman ‘at home alone’; Talisman has an enforced break from the grass and finds it so tiring; me on an outing!

-iTunes: Since my last blog, I have published the following podcast versions of my ‘spiritual musings’ videos: ‘Narrating your life’ and ‘Training your instinct’.
+iTunes: Since my last blog, I have published the following podcast versions of my ‘spiritual musings’ videos: ‘Narrating your life’ and ‘Training your instinct‘.
 (The original video versions are on the Vlog page on this site).
-In iTunes store podcasts, search ‘Fiona Price practical spirituality for everyday living’.
-You can also subscribe to my feed.
+The podcasts are also in the iTunes store, search ‘Fiona Price practical spirituality for everyday living’.

 Facebook: In between blogs, I post on Facebook each day.
 You can select ‘Get Notifications’ for my Facebook page to be informed each time I post an entry.